 It is suggested as stethoscopes of acceptable quality those of stainless steel and of superior quality to both those of chromed bronze, the same material from which musical instruments are manufactured for being a material of excellent acoustic characteristics, such as titanium which is a very high quality material. resistant.
 With any other material of inferior quality to stainless steel (aluminum, chrome-plated brass), the quality of hearing in the perceived body noises cannot be guaranteed, much less the safety in the diagnosis that can be formed.

 For taking blood pressure in conjunction with a sphygmomanometer, the use of simple stethoscopes is recommended.
-To be able to integrate a reliable diagnosis based on the high and low frequency noises emitted by the organism, double head stethoscopes must be provided, that is, with a bell and smooth diaphragm.
+To be able to integrate a reliable diagnosis based on the high and low frequency noises emitted by the organism, double head stethoscopes must be provided, that is, with a hoods and smooth diaphragm.